Teacher Effectiveness Evaluation

 If a teacher receives a rating of ineffective, City Schools must, at a minimum, offer that teacher (if he or she is certificated) a meaningful appeal process in accordance with Education Article, § 4-205(c)(4), Annotated Code of Maryland.
 The burden of proof is on the teacher to appeal the rating.

-After an initial pilot in 2020-21, City Schools offers a Off Cycle Evaluation Opportunity for tenured classroom teachers with a history of strong performance.
+After an initial pilot in 2020-21, City Schools offers an Off Cycle Evaluation Opportunity for tenured classroom teachers with a history of strong performance.
 This is for one school year, and those teachers who make this decision will not have formal observations or professional expectations conducted during the upcoming school year.
 Rather, their formal observation and professional expectations scores from the previous school year will be included in their upcoming school year’s annual evaluation.
-In accordance with COMAR requirements, student growth data must be gathered each year and so these teachers must still participate in the SLO process while being “off-cycle”.
+In accordance with COMAR requirements, student growth data must be gathered each year so these teachers can still participate in the SLO process while being off cycle.

-Eligible teachers will be notified by the Office of Human Capital and given the opportunity to decide whether they will be “off cycle” for 2023-24.
-Eligible teachers have until Friday, September 29th to confirm their intent to be Off Cycle for this school year.
+Eligible teachers will be notified by the Office of Human Capital and given the opportunity to decide whether they will be off Cycle for 2024-25.
+Eligible teachers have until Monday, September 30, 2024, to confirm their intent to be Cycle for this school year.

 Electronic platform help guides